In northern Kenya, livestock is more than just a source of income; it is a way of life for many pastoralist communities.

 Improved rangelands: UBM training leverages the best of modern and traditional grazing practices, strengthens local rangeland governance, and links livestock value chain improvement to rangeland restoration.

-293 herders involved in Ufugaji Bora Mashinani trainings and graduated
+293 herders from 10 NRT Community Conservancies were involved in Ufugaji Bora Mashinani trainings and graduated

 4 modular training curriculum developed and delivered successfully